 Bridging of radio systems

-Two fixed radios are connected together through the interface.
+Two fixed radios, or other audio sources, are connected together through the interface.
 Incoming audio on one radio will be re-transmitted on the other radio an vice versa.

 Benefits of using X-Link

 In many cases radio channels/talk groups from different systems needs to work together.
 For example airband channels together with ground channels on an airport or harbour channels together with marine channels in a port.

 By connecting two different radios together through the X-Link interface you get a permanent patch of the radio systems.

 Cross Connect two fixed radios of the following (or any other radios):

 - APCO 25

 - DMR Tier3